 If your activation request failed or you are uncertain about the current state of your program, you can run the diagnostic tests to help figure out the source of a problem.
 It is not generally informative to run diagnostics unless you have at least tried to activate your software or you were previously activated, but it never hurts.

-Activation is tied to your computer.
-Some changes on your computer can interfere with activation.
+Activation is closely tied to your specific computer.
+Ergo, making certain changes on your computer can interfere with its activation.
 An example is a hardware change such as installing a new mother board or swapping out a failed disk.
 Other issues may be less obvious, but sharing the diagnostic results with Duxbury Customer Support can help you resolve them.
-You can use the Send Email button on the Diagnostics page as a convenient means of making contact.
+You can use the Send Email button on the Diagnostics page as a convenient means to contact Duxbury.

 The Top Section identifies what we are trying to test.

 Product / Version: identify the specific Duxbury program you are running.

 Duxbury License Text: displays the license that you entered at installation time or afterward.
 It also shows what the wizard presumes about whether your license is registered.